We often hear from prospective clients that they’re surprised at the differences in costs and deliverables between website design companies.

 - Do you migrate the new site over for us or do we have to do that?

-- Once the site is live, will you be providing user training?
+- Once the site is live, will you provide user training?

 The hardest part of creating a new website is the one reason companies put it off for so long: creating the copy.